 Every year in July/August, Year 10 students participate in activities to assist them in planning for their future.
 Students spend numerous lessons and a specific afternoon with the Career Advisors to discuss their future plans.
 Students and their parents/carers also attend an evening event where they gain information about study options in Year 11 and 12.
 Faculties are able to promote their Stage 6 subjects and discuss the course requirements with students.
-Over 2020/2021 this process has been modified to meet COVID-19 restrictions that have been in place at the time.
+Over 2022 this process has been modified to meet easing restrictions from COVID back to pre-COVID organisational structures.
 The significance of this process is to ensure that all students are able to continue with their learning at SHS in a way that is suitable to their needs, interests and future plans.